 While I agree there can be some small surprises in a draping, like someone turning out to be a Deep Autumn rather than a Deep Winter, or a Light Summer is actually a light soft summer, these are not radically different seasons.
 The Deep Autumn and Deep Winter share the same dominant trait and are sister-seasons.
 The Light Summer and Soft Summer light are both Summers whose value is quite light.
 Fine tuning it is great and is what we do in the advanced ColorBreeze system, but simple observations should get you to one's dominant trait or at least her main season.

 But back to determining one's undertones: the way to do this is to use at least one, but more can be helpful, set of test drapes to draw out one's undertone.
 By "set" I mean two colors.
 Start with a hot pink and a clear bright orange.
 If you have really light, soft coloring, you could use pastel pink and pastel peach.

 Can you see how the orange drape harmonizes with the model's coloring?
-The pink drape isn't awful (some wrong colors can literally make one look sick), but it doesn't harmonize or blend in with her naturally coloring.
+The pink drape isn't awful (some wrong colors can literally make one look sick), but it doesn't harmonize or blend in with her naturally coloring - skin, hair, and eyes.

 Here are some more things to look for when you analyze yourself.